demisto/content/Packs/FTP/Integrations/FTP/README.md

-FTP integration to download or upload file to remote ftp server.
-Please be noted that FTP transfer is insecure.
+FTP integration to download or upload files to a remote FTP server.
+Please note that FTP transfer is insecure.
 Please use it with care.

 ## Configure FTP on Cortex XSOAR